 Place in 350°F oven for 15-18 minutes, removing when edges and tops start to brown.

-Best served while still hot from the oven.
+This scone is best served while still hot from the oven.
 Traditionally topped with lemon curd and clotted cream, we use real organic butter and possibly a generous dollop of homemade jam.

 A little history: A form of scone has been around since the 1500s, but scones became popular and an essential part of the fashionable ritual of taking tea in England when Anna, the Duchess of Bedford (1788 – 1861), one late afternoon, ordered the servants to bring tea and some sweet breads, which included scones.
 She was so delighted by this, that she ordered it every afternoon and what now has become an English tradition is the “Afternoon Tea Time” (precisely at 4:00 p.m.).
 They are still served daily with the traditional clotted cream topping in Britain.

-*I am not affiliated with Honeyville.
+*PS I am not affiliated with Honeyville.
 I buy 25# and freeze it in 1-gallon bags.

 Thanks for reading!